The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 I have a Curve Blue card myself, it means I can buy a coffee on a foreign station on a card without being stung by fees and lousy exchange rates, just by tapping the Curve card on their card reader.
 The money goes through Curve to my normal debit card and is taken directly from my account (in fact I have the Curve card set up as payment card on Apple Pay on my iPhone, so can double-click my phone, let it do Face ID then tap the reader with the phone - even easier than getting a card out).
 I get a little commission if you sign up to Curve, but I recommend it here because I think it's great.
 See details, download the app and get a Curve card, they'll give you £5 cashback through that link.

 Get a VPN for safe browsing.
-VPNs & why you need one explained
+Why you need a VPN

-When you're travelling you often use free WiFi in public places which may not be secure.
+When travelling you may use free public WiFi which is often insecure.
 A VPN encrypts your connection so it's always secure, even on unsecured WiFi.
 It also means you can select the geographic location of the IP address you browse with, to get around geoblocking which a surprising number of websites apply.
 See VPNs & why you need one explained.
-ExpressVPN is a best buy with a 4.7 out of 5 Trustpilot ranking which I use myself - I've signed up as an ExpressVPN affiliate, and if you go with expressvpn.com using the links on this page, you should see a special deal, 3 months free with an annual subscription.
-I get a small commission to help support this site.
+ExpressVPN is a best buy with a 4.7 out of 5 Trustpilot ranking which I use myself - I've signed up as an ExpressVPN affiliate, and if you go with expressvpn.com using this link you should see a special deal, 3 months free with an annual subscription.
+I also get some commission to help support this site.

-Always carry an Anker powerbank
+Carry an Anker powerbank

-Tickets, reservations, vaccination records and Interrail or Eurail passes are often held digitally on your mobile phone, so it's vital to keep it charged.
-I always carry an Anker powerbank which can recharge my phone several times over if I can't get to a power outlet.
-Buy from Amazon.co.uk or from Buy from Amazon.com.
+Tickets, reservations, hotel bookings and Interrail or Eurail passes are often now held on your mobile phone.
+You daren't let it run out of power, and you can't always rely on the phone's internal battery or on being near a power outlet.
+I always carry an Anker powerbank which can recharge my phone several times over.
+Buy from Amazon.co.uk or buy from Amazon.com.

-Touring cities & museums?
+Touring cities?
 Use hill walking shoes!

 One of the best things I've done is swap my normal shoes for hill-walking shoes, in my case from Scarpa.
 They're intended for hiking across the Pennines not wandering around Florence, but the support and cushioning for hiking works equally well when you're on your feet all day exploring foreign cities.
 My feet used to give out first and limit my day, now the rest of me gives up before they do!